 The best way to maintain a bright healthy smile is through proper care and prevention.
 Sometimes, the best of care isn’t enough to maintain healthy teeth and genetics can play a role in your overall oral health.
 Don’t be afraid to discuss your concerns with your dentist.
 They can devise a treatment plan that caters to your unique situation and it is possible to have a smile you can be proud of.

-According to the American Academy of Cosmetic Dentistry, Americans spend 1.4 billion dollars annually on teeth whitening products and with much success.
 Results from whitening strips vary and some persons will benefit.
 Before spending money on any product schedule an appointment with your dentist; your greatest chance at whitening success is starting with a healthy mouth.